Press Materials Editing & Distributing Business License in Dubai

 Setup costs vary based on the office package chosen.
 Options typically include flexi-desk arrangements, shared office spaces, and dedicated office units.
 The number of employment visas required will also influence the overall cost.
 Prospective applicants are advised to request a tailored cost estimate from an authorised Dubai South adviser to obtain accurate current figures.

-Ongoing compliance obligations include annual licence renewal, VAT registration if annual turnover exceeds AED 375,000, and adherence to UAE media content regulations.
+Ongoing compliance obligations include annual license renewal, VAT registration if annual turnover exceeds AED 375,000, and adherence to UAE media content regulations.
 All UAE entities are also required to register for corporate tax purposes, regardless of whether they qualify for the 0% rate.

 Regulatory and Licensing Considerations